Season 1, Episode 48

 Vanessa Lapointe:

 You are the two-year-old and two-year-olds don’t do a really great job of growing up other two-year-olds turns out.
 So I mean that brings us really beautifully to the concept of the parenting mountain.
 And if you can imagine it as a simple triangle that the peak of the mountain is really where you want to be because the views from the top are quite spectacular, and yet the slope on either side of that mountain is quite steep.
 So in order to maintain your position at the peak of the mountain, you’re going to need to be balanced by equal but somewhat opposite forces.
 On the one hand, you’re going to need to be kind.
-That means that you have big heart for your children.
+That means that you have a big heart for your children.
 It means that you put the bar where they can jump so they’re not constantly tripping over it.
 So you get the two-year-olds bite and you really understand that from a developmental perspective, it means that you are generous with your children because you know that generosity breeds generosity.

 And so you’re not frightened about extending yourself to your child.
 And so you have this big sort of heart-centered way of understanding them from a developmental space.
 That’s the kind side, the firm side of the mountain is that you also have boundaries, that you also understand that there are norms and expectations that our children need to onboard as part of living communally in the systems that we exist within that you are able to establish routines that you’re keeping the child safe by doing so because you create this experience of being held in those routines and in those norms and in those expectations.
-So on the one side of the mountain we have firm on the other side of the mountain we have kind, the tricky part is that none of us really come into adulthood and certainly into parenthood with that balance perfectly sorted out.
+So on the one side of the mountain we have firm and on the other side of the mountain we have kind, the tricky part is that none of us really come into adulthood and certainly into parenthood with that balance perfectly sorted out.

 In fact, we tend to default to one or the other side.
 And so if you are a kind sider as I am, when you’re at the peak of the mountain, you look great.
 You are squishy and warm and lovely and kind.
 The problem is that you can very quickly lose your firm.
 And when you’re not balanced by that firm side, you roll down the kind side of the mountain and you turn into what I call a jellyfish parent.
 You have no spine and no backbone and you’re overextending and you’re doing too much and all of these things are happening and you often feel guilty, you feel overwhelmed, and sometimes you can become reactive at and towards your children when you’re at the bottom of the kind